1585sec/1585sec.github.io/_posts/2019-10-31-Hardware-Reversing-to-find-UART-and-shell.md

 title: Hardware Reversing to find UART and shell
 ---

-It's been a long time, but I finally posted a follow up video!
-In this one we'll dip a toe into hardware reversing by finding a UART (serial port) and using it to get shell access on the device.
+It has been a (really) long time, but I finally posted a follow up video!
+In this one we're dipping a toe into hardware reversing by finding a UART (serial port) and using it to get shell access on the device.
 If you've never done anything with hardware this is a great place to start, or at least get some initial exposure to the concept.

 For those who want to try this on there own I've posted a list of tools/equipment, a set of quick reference steps from the walkthrough, and finally some troubleshooting ideas in case you hit any snags.